Canada’s privacy commissioner, never fearful of taking on industry giants, is showing just as much audacity taking on her political taskmasters.

 Stoddart is disappointed that a statutory five-year review of the legislation governing federally-regulated private-sector organizations, scheduled to have taken place in 2011, has yet to be launched.
 The Privacy Commissioner of Canada is just as disappointed by amendments introduced to the Personal Information Protection and Electronic Documents Act (PIPEDA), tabled as Bill C-12 last fall.

 “I am very, very disappointed that we’re not moving ahead with privacy reform issues.
-They’re long overdue,” Stoddart said recently.
+They’re long overdue,” said Stoddart.

 In fact, Stoddart is openly calling into question the effectiveness of the ombudsman model to regulate private-sector practices for the protection of personal information in light of the propensity of social media firms to amass a staggering amount of personal information on Canadians and high-profile data breaches that have compromised the personal information of Canadians.